-- 4.2.58 The breeding bird assemblage recorded in this Quadrat is considered to be of low diversity, with seven breeding bird species of which none were CWA1i species, two were JNCC Red List species (linnet, starling), three were JNCC Amber List species (meadow pipit, teal, black-headed gull), one was a UK BAP species (linnet).
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising improved grassland bisected by a number of small burns, two small ponds with patches of rushes and scrub and wet heath / acid grassland mosaic (refer to Table 14).
-The breeding assemblage found in Quadrat SL-Bb09 is considered to enrich the biodiversity resource within the less than local context and therefore is considered to be of less than local ecological value. - 4.2.59 Quadrat SL-Bb11 was subject to three breeding bird surveys and therefore the evaluation outlined below is considered an accurate assessment of the site's ecological value for breeding birds.
-The Quadrat includes all or parts of Habitat Area S44. - 4.2.60 The breeding bird assemblage recorded in this Quadrat is considered to be of medium diversity, with 28 breeding bird species of which one was a WCA1i species (greenshank), six were JNCC Red List species (linnet, reed bunting, skylark, song thrush, starling, yellowhammer), nine were JNCC Amber List species (curlew, dunnock, herring gull, lapwing, meadow pipit, mistle thrush, oystercatcher, swallow, willow warbler), four were UK BAP species (linnet, reed bunting, skylark, song thrush), seven were LBAP species (curlew, lapwing, linnet, reed bunting, skylark, song thrush, yellowhammer) and none were local status species.
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of low value for birds, comprising improved grassland with a few patches of scrub and a strip of mixed plantation (Table 13).
+4.2.35 The breeding bird assemblage recorded in this Quadrat is considered to be of low diversity, with seven breeding bird species of which none were WCA1i species, three were JNCC Red List species (reed bunting, linnet, starling), five were JNCC Amber List species (goldcrest, willow warbler, meadow pipit, teal, black-headed gull), two were UK BAP species (reed bunting, linnet), two were LBAP species (reed bunting, linnet) and none were of locally rare/uncommon species status.
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds.
+They comprise primarily coniferous plantation woodland, a wet heath/acid grassland mosaic of Beanshill SOV to the south and improved grassland which is bisected by a number of small burns with patches of rushes and scrub present in the west (refer to Table 15).
+The breeding assemblage found in Quadrat SL-Bb09 is considered to enrich the biodiversity resource within the local context and therefore is considered to be of local ecological value.

+Quadrat SL-Bb11 (including all or parts of Habitat Area S43, S44 and S45)

+The breeding bird assemblage recorded in this Quadrat is considered to be of medium diversity, with 28 breeding bird species of which one was a WCA1i species (greenshank), six were JNCC Red List species (linnet, reed bunting, skylark, song thrush, starling, yellowhammer), nine were JNCC Amber List species (curlew, dunnock, herring gull, lapwing, meadow pipit, mistle thrush, oystercatcher, swallow, willow warbler), four were UK BAP species (linnet, reed bunting, skylark, song thrush), seven were LBAP species (curlew, lapwing, linnet, reed bunting, skylark, song thrush, yellowhammer) and none were local status species.
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of high value for birds, comprising part of the Moss of Auchlea SOV.
+The remaining habitats outside the SOV are comprised of mature coniferous plantation woodland, with pockets of mixed woodland, improved grassland with a few patches of scrub and a strip of mixed plantation (Table 15).
 The breeding assemblage found in Quadrat SL-Bb11 is considered to enrich the biodiversity resource within the county context and therefore is considered to be of county ecological value.